-Our experienced neuropsychologists examine cognitive abilities (such as memory, speech and language, visuospatial abilities, concentration, motor skills) and integrate the test data with medical, psychological, developmental, medication and other data to help with diagnosis and determine the presence of a disease or impact of an injury on an individual's functioning.
-This information aids in differential diagnosis and can assist in treatment and life planning, can describe the clinical course of a condition, and assess response to treatment.
-Neuropsychological testing is sometimes required as a part of pre-surgical evaluations (e.g., epilepsy surgery).
+Our experienced neuropsychologists work full-time doing neuropsychological assessments.
+This service is not a part-time practice add-on.
+We examine cognitive abilities (e.g., memory, speech and language, visuospatial abilities, concentration, motor skills, processing efficiency) and integrate the test data with medical, psychological, developmental, and medication information to help with differential diagnosis and assist in treatment, life planning and to assess the clinical course of a condition or response to treatment.

-While medical tests (e.g., CT or MRI) show the structure of the brain, neuropsychological testing reveals the patients' cognitive strengths and weaknesses as they may have been affected by disorders such as dementia, concussion, traumatic brain injury or neurological disorders.
+Neuropsychological testing complements neurological exams and tests.
+While brain imaging (e.g., CT or MRI) shows its structure neuropsychological testing reveals the persons cognitive functioning as it may have been affected by disorders such as dementia, brain injury or neurological disorders.

-Neuropsychological assessment is a complex process that involves the integration of many variables that are unique to each patient.
-These include early life events (medical and psychological), the individual's developmental history, medical issues, medications (and their side effects) and the individual's psychological status.
-Thus, test results need to be considered in the context of a patient's unique background to arrive at a set of diagnostic conclusions and treatment recommendations.
-Computerized cognitive testing cannot provide this sort of complex integrative and analytical process.
+This type of assessment is a complex process that involves the integration of many variables that are unique to each patient.
+These include early life events (physical and psychological), the individual's developmental history, medical conditions, medications (and their side effects) and the individual's mental health status.
+Thus, cognitive test results are considered in the context of a patient's unique background to arrive at diagnostic conclusions and treatment recommendations.
+Brief screening exams cannot provide this sort of complex integrative and analytical process.

 Neuropsychological assessment is helpful in the following conditions: